LabKey/gradlePlugin/README.md

 (Earliest compatible LabKey version: 20.4)
 * Eliminate duplication of jsp jars in war files
 * Gradle 7 deprecation updates
+* Remove use of deprecated maven plugin (in favor of maven-publish)

 ## version 1.11.0
 *Released*: 20 April 2020